asp48/Leave-Management-System-App/README.md

     1. Profile Approval : Approve profile of newly registered employees in the department
     2. Leave Approval : Approve leave applications of employees from his department and forward it to Vice Principal or Principal in case type of leave is RH, EL,OOD and SPCL.
     3. Faculty and Non Faculty List : View number of leaves applied and  complete profile information of all employees under his department and edit if appropriate
-    4. Dashboard : View list of employees on leave under his department on respective days
+    4. Dashboard : View list of employees under his department, who are on leave today or any particular date
     5. Functionalities of common staff

 3. **Super Admin**